The USS Edison, DD-439, in 1943. passing under the Brooklyn Bridge up the East River in New York City.

 (Signed) R. J. Kendall, Ensign, U.S. Navy

 I have also read the official report made by Lt. (jg) Cummings along with a story about a survivor group consisting of Lieutenant David T. Hedges, Coxswain Anthony Pepponi and Steward Leroy Highe.
 That story appeared in the Stars and Stripes Weekly issue of November 6, 1943.
 Those same Very Pistol flares that attracted the first surface rescue vessel also led to the rescue of the Hedges group.
-I also have a copy of a letter dated March 10, 1997 written to Dean Lambert (brother of Lieutenant Commander G. S. Lambert, the XO of the Buck, who did not survive her sinking) by Buck survivor Leon (Red) Roberts who later retired from the Navy as Master Chief Lithographer.
+I also have a copy of a letter dated March 10, 1997 written to Dean Lambert (half-brother of Lieutenant Commander G. S. Lambert, the XO of the Buck, who did not survive her sinking) by Buck survivor Leon (Red) Roberts who later retired from the Navy as Master Chief Lithographer.

 Piecing these communications together, I believe that Bob Kendall was rescued by the destroyer USS Gleaves after about 20 hours in the water.
 Leon Roberts' GQ station was near Kendall's.
 Roberts was blown directly into the water by the initial blast and was one of the last to be rescued two days later, by the destroyer USS Plunkett.